justinwon777/HumanCompanions/README.md

 ## Todo for release

-- [ ] Figure out village spawn or create houses for them
 - [ ] Disable friendly fire
 - [ ] Fix armor not unequipping
 - [ ] Fix armor not taking damage